top 10 guitar pedals for beginners

 We recommend the one by Boss mentioned down below.
 Pretty much any guitar pedal made by Boss is guaranteed to have the utmost quality.
 They are reliable and durable, and not to mention awesome sounding.

-Boss TR-2 Tremolo Pedal
+BOSS TR-2 Tremolo Guitar Pedal

 • Tremolo Guitar Effects Pedal with Wave